v-makoud/Azure-Industry-docs/azure-industry-docs/financial/data-mgmt-in-banking-overview.md

 given strict regulatory requirements and Financial Crime obligations, banks need the ability to audit the results of any data analysis process, all the way back to the initial information landing into a data repository.
-Traceability requires transparency throughout the entire ingestion to rest data flow.
+Traceability requires transparency from ingestion to producing actionable data.

 To manage the many accounts or businesses that banks are serving, they need to make sense of all this data rapidly and cost-effectively.
 As banks mature